 Princess Twilight Sparkle discovers a centuries-old mystery hidden in the Royal Archives.
 Her investigation leads through layer after layer of deception and misdirection, setting her hooves on a path that seems to be leading to a mysterious secret.
 Along the way, she learns that some friendships can be very, very strange.

 The Celestia Code is a My Little Pony: Friendship Is Magic fanfiction written by iisaw.
-It has been featured on Equestria Daily and can be found here.
-It has a sequel, The Luna Cypher, which can be found here.
-A third entry, The Twilight Enigma, is also complete and can be found here.
-A fourth entry, The Skyla Pseudonym can be found here.
+It has been featured on Equestria Daily and can also be found on Fimfiction.net.
+It was followed by three sequels, all complete: The Luna Cypher, The Twilight Enigma, and The Skyla Pseudonym.

 - Advanced Ancient Acropolis: The city ruins in the Badlands.